DevAtomAndroid/atomsdk-demo-android/README.md

     }
 ```

-## Packet Transmitted Event
+## Packet Transmitted Callback

-ATOM SDK offers an additional event onPacketTransmitted only trigger while connected using TCP or UDP to read in/out packet transmitted.
+ATOM SDK offers an additional callback onPacketTransmitted only trigger while connected using TCP or UDP to read in/out packet transmitted.

 ```
     @Override